lambtron/finch/README.md

 ## Usage

+- Start mongo with `mongod`.
-Run `make run`.
+- Run `make run`.
 Here is an example of output:

 ```
 Alec Berg (@realalecberg)